BND Hamburger Icon

 • Startups that are looking for short-term or month-to-month contracts.

-• Companies that require up-to-the-second tracking.
+• Companies that require to-the-second tracking.

-Neil Cumins, Business Ownership Insider and Senior Analyst
+Written by: Neil Cumins, Senior Analyst

 Neil Cumins is an award-winning small business owner who has run a limited company for nearly two decades.
 Through his personal and professional experiences, he is well-versed in a range of B2B and B2C topics, from invoicing to advertising to the use of artificial intelligence.
 Prior to starting his own business, Cumins worked as a marketing executive.
+At Business News Daily, Cumins covers technology trends, as well as specific services like GPS fleet management and contact center software.
 With deep insights into the ever-changing technology landscape, Cumins is particularly skilled at evaluating business software and guiding fellow entrepreneurs to the tools and strategies that will equip them for entrepreneurial success.
 Over the years, he has worked with some of the world’s biggest hardware and software manufacturers, as well as countless SaaS brands.
 Today, he also spends his time consulting on compensation and other business matters.

 Azuga company logo